gkorpal/gkorpal.github.io/_pages/about.md

 **email:** gkorpal at math dot arizona dot edu

-**Research interests**: Applications of arithmetic geometry in cryptography like elliptic curve cryptography, pairing-based cryptography, and isogeny-based cryptography.
+**Research interests**: Applications of arithmetic geometry to cryptography like elliptic curve cryptography, pairing-based cryptography, and isogeny-based cryptography.

 <!----
 Arithmetic geometry and the related applications in cryptography.